nite-framework/nite-api/README.md

 const compiledContract = utils.createCompiledContract(
   'my-contract',
   MyContract,
-  witnesses, // Pass an empty object if no witness is used by you contract './artifacts/my-contract',
+  witnesses, // Pass an empty object if no witness is used by your contract './artifacts/my-contract',
 );
 ```